When Is the Best Time

-The magical times to be there are early morning and late day.
+Muir Woods is situated close to San Francisco therefore pretty popular.
+One well-maintained boardwalk and paved trail are leading through the park.
+The path is suitable for the entire family with pushchair and wheelchair as well.
+The magical times to be there are early morning and late in the day to avoid the crowds and to enjoy the unique atmosphere.
 The light filtering down into the valley through the enormous trees is utterly delightful.

 It’s a magical place, but it’s also heavily crowded.
 Due to the close location of the urban area, only 12 miles from the Golden Gate Bridge the park is overrun from spring to fall.
 First of all, avoid weekends and go mid-week if possible.
 Rainy, foggy or cold days are less crowded as well.
 To avoid the crowds during the day get there very early.
 The park is open from 8 a.m. until sunset.
 Be there at about 7:30.
 The visitor center opens at 9 a.m.
 You could also park on Muir Woods Road in the early morning.
 If you go in summer, we recommend taking the Muir Woods Shuttle.
 Quote from a Park Ranger: "It takes away all the worries and headaches of driving and parking."
 Shuttle information